Want to peruse retro England shirts? Read on…

 1996 Away Shirt

-You can also pick up the 1996-97 away shirt (above) that was worn in the 1-1 draw, and subsequent defeat on penalties, to Germany in the 1996 European Championships semi final.
+You can also pick up the 1996-97 away shirt (above left) that was worn in the 1-1 draw, and subsequent defeat on penalties, to Germany in the 1996 European Championships semi final.

 Two years after failing to qualify for the 1994 World Cup an England team featuring a mix of emerging young players, like Steve McManaman, Darren Anderton and Gary Neville, and seasoned veterans like Stuart Pearce, Paul Gascoigne and Tony Adams were again a penalty kick from making a major final.

 Euro 96 also saw Alan Shearer emerge as a genuinely world class centre-forward.
 Prior to tournament he had scored just five goals in 23 games and gone 12 games without a goal for England, 22 minutes into the tournament he broke that duck with a goal against Switzerland and ended up with five goals to be the top scorer in the competiton.